 C. Michael Holloway

-I am not a member of the formal methods team, but I once was, and can pretend to be when necessary.
-Those who have the patience to spend hours proving things they already know to be true deserve much respect (and even more pity).
+C. Michael Holloway is not a member of the formal methods team, but he once was long ago, and can pretend to be when necessary.
+He believes those who have the patience to spend hours proving things they already know to be true deserve respect (and pity).

 - (Looking forward) How can we know in advance that a system will be safe to use in its intended environment?